 July 14, 1789 and the beginning of the French Revolution.
 In New York City, it’s a great reason to put on a street festival complete with crepes and can-can dancers.

-Cheese and wine tasting and a beer bar are held at the French Institute Alliance Francaise (22 E. 60th Street).
-Tickets are $8 - $15 and available at the door.
+Cheese, wine, and beer tastings are held at the French Institute Alliance Francaise (22 E. 60th Street).
+Tickets are $25 and available online and at the event.